ryanajones/Scatterplot-Chart-D3.js/README.md

 # Scatterplot Chart D3.js

-> A scatterplot chart data visualization project using D3.js library.
-D3.js takes JSON data and visualizes the correlation of doping and 35 fastest times going up Alpe d'Huez in professional bicycle racing.
+A scatterplot chart data visualization project using D3.js library.
+D3.js takes JSON data and visualizes the correlation of doping and the 35 fastest times going up Alpe d'Huez in professional bicycle racing.

 ## Technologies Used